giuseppeiacono/OCP-Java-SE-8/concurrency/README.md

 E take();
 ```

+The most common methods to retrieve an object from the queue:
 ```java
 // gets the head of the queue without removing it
 // throws a NoSuchElementException if the queue is empty